Farama-Foundation/ViZDoom/doc/Building.md

 ```

 ``-DBUILD_PYTHON=ON`` and ``-DBUILD_JAVA=ON`` and ``-DBUILD_LUA=ON`` CMake options for Python, Java and Lua bindings are optional (default OFF).
 To force building bindings for Python3 instead of first version found use ``-DBUILD_PYTHON3=ON`` (needs Boost.Python builded with Python 3, default OFF).

+#### python3 binding
+Running ViZDoom with python3 instead of python2 requires some additional work, [this short descritpion](Python3.md) might be helpful.

 ## Windows